Comparative Adverbs

 They came later, so they did not enjoy the party.

-Formation of Compare Adverbs
+Formation of Comparative Adverbs

 To form comparative adverbs, we have three ways.
 The first one is adding the suffix ‘ER’ to the base adverbs.
 The second one is using more/less before the adverb.
 The third one is related to irregular adverbs.
 They have their specific forms.
 The word ‘than’ is used after comparative adverbs and before the object to be compared.